 One of the key advantages of Amazon's futuristic cloud warehouses are that it makes it less likely your delivery drone is going to get shot out of the sky or tangled up in trees as it makes its outward and return journeys.

-, the centers would be stocked up with specific inventory and flown to areas where high demand was anticipated - around big cities, for example, or near sporting events to deliver snacks and souvenirs.
+According to the filing, the centers would be stocked up with specific inventory and flown to areas where high demand was anticipated - around big cities, for example, or near sporting events to deliver snacks and souvenirs.

 Jeff Bezos and his team would need a complex software system to keep track of all this and ensure your items were delivered on time, but the drones themselves would be able to form a mesh network, sharing information about weather conditions and routes.